truelyyours/RTFD/tryhackme/CyberLens.md

 Now we'll try to get root!
 A quick and dirty `getsystem` from `meterpreter` didn’t work, so I’ll have to get more inventive.

-We will do a Windows Privilege Escalation Awesome Scripts (WinPEAS).
-But again, no need to download anything since this kind of scripts are also available by default as Exploit Suggester.
+We will do a **Windows Privilege Escalation Awesome Scripts (WinPEAS)**.
+But again, no need to download anything since this kind of scripts are also available by default as *Exploit Suggester*.
 ```
 msf6 exploit(windows/http/apache_tika_jp2_jscript) > search exploit suggester